Skip to main content

 eval_case.set_judge_context(input_text, prediction, targets)

-verdict = judge_session.instruct(eval_case)
+verdict = judge_session.act(eval_case)

 print(f"{eval_case.name}: {verdict.value}")

 Note: TestBasedEval calls the judge model once per input.
 For large evaluation sets, consider batching or running evaluations asynchronously.
+CLI alternative: The same evaluation can be run without writing Python: m eval run tests/eval_data/email_writer.json --backend ollama --model granite4.1:3b See m eval run --help for full options.

 CI strategy